top of page

 The%2520Outlet%2520By%2520Carrie_edited_edited_edited_edited_edited_edited.png

-“At times, my painting style is as jagged and unpredictable as the path I’ve travelled.”
+“At times, my painting style is as jagged and unpredictable as the path I’ve travelled — but always, it is rooted in truth.”

 The Steps...